mlaursen/react-md/packages/tooltip/README.md

 <td><code>boolean</code></td>
 <td><code>true</code></td>
 <td>
 Boolean if the hover mode should be enabled.
-This will kind of mimic how browser title tooltips work so that&#10;after viewing a tooltip once with the mouse, all other tooltips will be shown immediately if the user mouses&#10;over another element that has a tooltip.
-The hover mode will be disabled once no tooltip container elements&#10;are moused over for the <code>hoverModeDelay</code> amount.&#10;
+This will kind of mimic how browser title tooltips work so that after viewing a tooltip once with the mouse, all other tooltips will be shown immediately if the user mouses over another element that has a tooltip.
+The hover mode will be disabled once no tooltip container elements are moused over for the <code>hoverModeDelay</code> amount.
+<br /><br />
 </td>
 </tr>
 <tr>